Java performance

-In software development, the programming language Java was historically considered slower than the fastest 3rd generation typed languages such as C and C++.
-The main reason being a different language design, where after compiling, Java programs run on a Java virtual machine (JVM) rather than directly on the computer's processor as native code, as do C and C++ programs.
-Performance was a matter of concern because much business software has been written in Java after the language quickly became popular in the late 1990s and early 2000s.
+In software development, the programming language Java was historically considered slower than the fastest third-generation typed languages such as C and C++.
+In contrast to those languages, Java compiles by default to a Java Virtual Machine (JVM) with operations distinct from those of the actual computer hardware.
+Early JVM implementations were interpreters; they simulated the virtual operations one-by-one rather than translating them into machine code for direct hardware execution.

 Since the late 1990s, the execution speed of Java programs improved significantly via introduction of just-in-time compilation (JIT) (in 1997 for Java 1.1), the addition of language features supporting better code analysis, and optimizations in the JVM (such as HotSpot becoming the default for Sun's JVM in 2000).
-Hardware execution of Java bytecode, such as that offered by ARM's Jazelle, was also explored to offer significant performance improvements.
+Sophisticated garbage collection strategies were also an area of improvement.
+Hardware execution of Java bytecode, such as that offered by ARM's Jazelle, was explored but not deployed.

 The performance of a Java bytecode compiled Java program depends on how optimally its given tasks are managed by the host Java virtual machine (JVM), and how well the JVM exploits the features of the computer hardware and operating system (OS) in doing so.
 Thus, any Java performance test or comparison has to always report the version, vendor, OS and hardware architecture of the used JVM.
 In a similar manner, the performance of the equivalent natively compiled program will depend on the quality of its generated machine code, so the test or comparison also has to report the name, version and vendor of the used compiler, and its activated compiler optimization directives.